 - If your flight from U.S. mainland to Hawaii is diverted to a Hawaii location other than your scheduled destination, a Southwest Airlines Customer Service Agent will meet your inbound flight and ensure your animal remains in the gate area until you have boarded the final flight to your destination.

-- Honolulu International Airport (HNL) is the only point of entry for dogs and cats entering Hawaii, unless a valid Neighbor Island Inspection Permit has been issued by the Hawaii Department of Agriculture.
+- Honolulu International Airport (HNL) is the only point of entry for dogs entering Hawaii, unless a valid Neighbor Island Inspection Permit has been issued by the Hawaii Department of Agriculture.
 For more information regarding a Neighbor Island Inspection Permit, visit: https://hdoa.hawaii.gov/ai/aqs/aqs-info/

 - If traveling to any other Hawaiian destination, a Neighbor Island Inspection Permit, issued by the Hawaii Department of Agriculture, must be shown to the Customer Service Agent and is required to fly an animal directly to an approved neighbor island airport.